Scottish clan: Clan disputes and disorder

 Where the oighreachd (land owned by the clan elite or fine) did not match the common heritage of the dùthchas (the collective territory of the clan) this led to territorial disputes and warfare.
 The fine resented their clansmen paying rent to other landlords.
 Some clans used disputes to expand their territories.
 Most notably, the Clan Campbell and the Clan Mackenzie were prepared to play off territorial disputes within and among clans to expand their own land and influence.
 Feuding on the western seaboard was conducted with such intensity that the Clan MacLeod and the Clan MacDonald on the Isle of Skye were reputedly reduced to eating dogs and cats in the 1590s.

-Feuding was further compounded by the involvement of Scottish clans in the wars between the Irish Gaels and the English Tudor monarchy in the 16th century.
+Feuding was further compounded by the involvement of Scottish clans in the 16th-century Tudor conquest of Ireland.
 Within these clans, there evolved a military caste of members of the lesser gentry who were purely warriors and not managers, and who migrated seasonally to Ireland to fight as mercenaries.

 There was heavy feuding between the clans during the civil wars of the 1640s; however, by this time, the chiefs and leading gentry preferred increasingly to settle local disputes by recourse to the law.
-After the Restoration of the monarchy in 1660, the incidents of feuding between clans declined considerably.
+After the Stuart Restoration in 1660, the incidents of feuding between clans declined considerably.
 The last "clan" feud that led to a battle and which was not part of a civil war was the Battle of Mulroy, which took place on 4 August 1688.

 Cattle raiding, known as "reiving", had been normal practice prior to the 17th century.
 It was also known as creach, where young men took livestock from neighbouring clans.
 By the 17th century, this had declined and most reiving was known as sprèidh, where smaller numbers of men raided the adjoining Lowlands and the livestock taken usually being recoverable on payment of tascal (information money) and guarantee of no prosecution.
 Some clans, such as the Clan MacFarlane and the Clan Farquharson, offered the Lowlanders protection against such raids, on terms not dissimilar to blackmail.